Workers’ Compensation Claims And Shoulder Injuries

 When you work with Hedberg & Boulton, P.C., our lawyers will take the time to fully explain the different types of workers’ compensation that you may be entitled to in a clear and understandable way.

 Employers and their insurance providers do not always have workers’ best interests in mind in workers’ compensation cases.
-We understand the keys to obtaining maximum benefits for our clients, beginning with thorough preparation and organization of your complete medical records.
+We understand the keys to obtaining maximum benefits for our clients, beginning with thorough case preparation and the organization of your complete medical records.

 We often are successful in reaching a fair agreement for our clients during negotiations, but we will not hesitate to go to court if you are presented with a less-than-fair offer from your employer’s insurance company.